cisco/mindmeld/source/blueprints/screening_app.rst

 2. Example Dialogue Interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The conversational flows for a health screening will primarily involve asking users a series of questions about their medical history relevant to prediabetes.
-Once all necessary questions have been asked, the users are informed of their risk for presenting prediabetes.
+The conversational flows for health screening will primarily involve asking users a series of questions about their medical history relevant to prediabetes.
+Once all necessary questions have been answered, the users are informed of their risk for presenting prediabetes.

 Here is an example of a scripted dialogue interaction for conversational flows.
 Although the screening is done in Spanish, for instructional purposes, we demonstrate the same interaction in English.